Vitamin D supplementation during pregnancy

 Vitamin D is known to play an important role in bone metabolism through regulation of calcium and phosphate equilibrium.
 Vitamin D is produced by the body during exposure to sunlight, but is also found in oily fish, eggs and fortified food products.

 Vitamin D supplementation during pregnancy improves maternal vitamin D status and may positively affect the availability of vitamin D to the fetus.
-However, due to the limited evidence currently available to directly assess the benefits and harms of the use of vitamin D supplementation alone in pregnancy for improving maternal and infant health outcomes, WHO does not recommend the use of this intervention during pregnancy as part of routine antenatal care.
+However, the evidence currently available to directly assess the benefits and harms of the use of vitamin D supplementation alone in pregnancy for improving maternal and infant health outcomes is limited.